 No, you can minor or take a second major in the College of Arts & Sciences, School of Business or one of Loyola's other schools.

 Students can find their Academic Requirement Report in LOCUS.
 If you are currently not a student in the School of Communication, you can look on the SOC website under the major in which you are interested for current requirements.
-The curriculum and course requirements for students entering Loyola fall 2010 or later have been updated.

 - Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher